 Our list has 1/2 cup of pomegranate seeds counts as 1 purple or 2 small figs both less bulk than a full cup.
 Some things you wouldn’t think of as “fruit” are on that list, jarred salsa or plain no sugar added marinara sauce, this is really good for people who don’t care for fruit that much.

-Your Yellow Container
+Eating All Your Containers: Yellow

 Here last but not least is that yellow container… that pesky yellow.
 Most people don’t have trouble eating those yellows, but in Brackets E and F you have to eat 5!

 While we are on the subject of yellows (and purples), let’s consider treat swap ideas.
-Treat swaps can happen 3 times a week, meaning 3 times you can swap a yellow or a purple for your day and exchange something for it.
+Treat swaps can happen 3 times a week.
+Meaning 3 times you can swap a yellow or a purple for your day and exchange something for it.

-For example, instead of eating a full purple container of grapes one day, you can exchange them for 2 mini boxes of raisins and count them as your purple.
+For example, instead of eating a full purple container of grapes one day.
+You can exchange them for 2 mini boxes of raisins and count them as your purple.
 That uses up one of your treat swaps for the week.
 Another “less” filing purple option is fruit juice 4 ounces or 1/2 cup for a purple treat swap.
 A 5 0unce glass of wine, YES wine, is a yellow treat swap!
 Make sure to check out the “Treats and Beverage Substitutions” section of the food lists.
 You can see what else you might want to swap!